NVIDIA/vid2vid/README.md

   - `openpose_only`: use only openpose results as input.
 Please also remember to change `input_nc` to be 3.
   - `add_face_disc`: add an additional discriminator that only works on the face region.
   - `remove_face_labels`: remove densepose results for face, and add noise to openpose face results, so the network can get more robust to different face shapes.
 This is important if you plan to do inference on half-body videos (if not, usually this flag is unnecessary).
   - `random_drop_prob`: the probability to randomly drop each pose segment during training, so the network can get more robust to missing poses at inference time.
-Default is 0.2.
+Default is 0.05.
+  - `basic_point_only`: if specified, only use basic joint keypoints for OpenPose output, without using any hand or face keypoints.

 ## Citation